Musée des Beaux-Arts de Nîmes

-The Musée des Beaux-Arts de Nîmes (/fr/) is the fine arts museum of Nîmes.
+The Musée des Beaux-Arts de Nîmes (/fr/) is the fine arts museum of Nîmes, in southern France.

 Site

 It was founded in 1821 and originally housed in the Maison Carrée.
-Since 1907 it has been housed in a building designed by the architect Max Raphel in Square de la Mandragore on rue de la Cité Foulc.
+Since 1907 it has been housed in a building designed by the architect Max Raphel in the Square de la Mandragore on the rue de la Cité Foulc.
 The Maison Carrée soon became too small and an architectural competition was organised in 1902 for a new building.
 This was won by Max Raphel and work began in 1903, being completed in 1907.
 It was renovated by the architect Jean-Michel Wilmotte in 1987.